circleci/circleci-docs/jekyll/_cci2/migration-config-mapping.md

 **2.0**

-We don't currently support automatic deployment, so your deployment is boiled down to the sequence of deployment commands.
-Deployment is a very complex topic, so we are not covering in this page.
+Automatic deployment via integrations that you might have used on CircleCI 1.0 (such as Heroku above) are not currently supported in 2.0.

+You can write your own `deploy` manual steps as shown in the `deploy` sections of the `circle.yml` [configuration example here](/docs/2.0/configuration/).

-We are currently working on creating better deployment docs.
+We're working on creating more comprehensive deployment documentation for 2.0.